-- Business Register Employment Survey (BRES) 2011

-- Inter Departmental Business Register (IDBR) 2011

-- Employer Skills Survey (ESS) 2011
+- Business Register Employment Survey (BRES) 2011 - Inter Departmental Business Register (IDBR) 2011 - Employer Skills Survey (ESS) 2011

-- Labour Force Survey (LFS) 2010

-- Semta Employment Forecasts 2012
+- Labour Force Survey (LFS) 2010 - Semta Employment Forecasts 2012

-The Apprenticeship in Metal Processing and Allied Operations will help address both the current skills requirements but also the future needs for both craft persons and technicians as stated above.
-It will also address the skills gaps and shortages identified and ensure a steady flow of new craftpersons and technicians into the metals industry.
+The Foundation Apprenticeship in Metal Processing and Allied Operations will help address both the current skills requirements but also the future needs for operator and semi-skilled as stated above.
+It will also address the skills gaps and shortages identified and ensure a steady flow of new operators and semi-skilled people into the metals processing industry.